(Last Updated on : 13/11/2018)

 & Lord Krishna

 reflect the traditional essence.
 The major folk dance of Uttar Pradesh includes Raslila, Ramlila, Khyal, Nautanki, Naqaal, Swang, Dadra and the Charkula Dance.

-The Raslila performed in this state is known as the Braj Raslila, since it has originated from the Braj area of Uttar Pradesh.
+performed in this state is known as the Braj Raslila, as it was originated from the Braj area of Uttar Pradesh.
 It is a theatrical form, which is now performed in many Indian states.
-Here, also the story revolves around Lord Krishna's charming childhood, adolescence and the early youth of Krishna, where it explores the relationship of Lord Krishna with his consort Radha
+Here, the story revolves around Lord Krishna's charming childhood, adolescence and early youth, where it explores the relationship of Lord Krishna with his consort Radha

-Ramlila is considered as a traditional art form reputed in folk culture of Uttar Pradesh.
-It primarily deals with the life of Lord Rama in Ramayana,
+is considered as a popular traditional folk dance of Uttar Pradesh.
+It primarily deals with the life of Lord Rama in Ramayana

 .
-This dance form depicts the story of the exile of Lord Rama from Ayodhya
+This dance form depicts the story of Lord Ramas exile from Ayodhya

 , his success over Ravana

-Khyal is a folk arts form, which is simultaneously popular in many Indian states and it started as a prime dance form in Uttar Pradesh.
-There are different styles, each known by the name of the city, acting style, community or the author.
-Some popular Khyals are Jaipuri Khyal, the Abhinaya Khyal, Gadhaspa Khyal, and Ali baksh Khyal, where the subtleties demarcate these variations.
-Generally, these plays are mythological referring the various events in Puranas
+is another folk dance of Uttar Pradesh, which is simultaneously popular in many other Indian states and it started as a prime folk dance form in Uttar Pradesh.
+There are different styles in Khyal, each one is known by the name of the city, acting style, community or the author.
+Some popular Khyals are Jaipuri Khyal, Abhinaya Khyal, Gadhaspa Khyal, and Ali baksh Khyal, where the subtleties demarcate these variations.
+Generally, these folk dances are mythological, which are referring to various events in the Puranas

-and these are presented very creatively, though, they explore the historical aspects of these events.
-These performances are also marked by presence of elements like romance, brave deeds, and sentiment, beliefs etc.
+and these are presented very creatively, though, they explore the historical aspects of these events as well.
+These performances are also marked by the presence of elements like romance, brave deeds, sentiment and beliefs etc.

-The performances of Khyal start with an invocation, which begins with hymns to the respected deities and various instruments like the nakkara or the dholak drum
+The performances of Khyal start with an invocation, which begins with hymns to the respected deities; various instruments like the nakkara or dholak (drum), cymbals and harmonium

 give the music.
-It is said that the clown is as always an integral part of this show.
-The cast played by males is directed on stage, by the ustaad, who is mostly the producer and the director responsible for the play.
-He always remains on stage & helps to all artists, later on even prompting the script if time demands.
+It is said that the clown is always an integral part of this show.
+The cast played by males is directed on stage, by the ustad, who is mostly the producer and the director of the play.
+He always remains on stage & helps the artists; he even helps in prompting the script if needed.

-and Uttar Pradesh in the north India.
-Here, it is very popular & preferred way of entertainment, since it is very enjoyable, and it subtly and sarcastically presents the unpleasant shadow spread on our life.
+: This folk dance of Uttar Pradesh is very popular and a preferred way of entertainment, since it is very enjoyable, and it subtly and sarcastically presents the unpleasant shadow spread on life.
 There is a storyteller character in all the plays of Naqaals, where generally the themes are based on a common man.
 The common man is generally at the center of attention at the play.
 Generally Mirasis, Naqaals and Bhands community people perform this art with specialized skills.